diloc/DAPD_Normalization/README.md

 # DAPD_Normalization
-The DAPD method improved accuracy by decreasing the statistical dispersion of time-series of quantitative traits.
-We applied DAPD to evaluate relative growth rate in Arabidopsis thaliana plants and demonstrate that it improves uniformity in measurements, permitting a more informative comparison between individuals.
-Comparisons between this and sowing-time approaches revealed a decrease of the standard deviation up to a ratio of 5:3.
-The DAPD method also identified more outliers than any other central tendency technique on the non-normalised dataset.
-DAPD depends upon a novel leaf segmentation  algorithm that we developed, which outperformed five other algorithms by obtaining the highest recall score (99.66 %).
-We validated the image segmentation   algorithm using four public plant phenotyping datasets.
+Digital Adjustment of Plant Devopment (DAPD) is a method that sychronize shoot phenotypic measurements.
+It uses the plant leaf number to normalizes time-series measurements an early developmental stage.
+This method improves accuracy by decreasing the statistical dispersion of time-series of quantitative traits.
+Also, it can identify more outliers than any other central tendency technique on the non-normalised dataset.